ClimateChangeInstitute/anttframework/AntT/README.md

 The project requires that a PostgreSQL is installed.
 PostgreSQL version >= 9.4 is required by the project.

-These sample layouts utilize HTML5 and Bootstrap v3.3.7.
-These are to be used for templating only.
-These layouts will later be built automatically.
+These sample layouts utilize HTML5, Bootstrap, and AngularJS.
+The files found in the `WebContent` directory may be modified for content and style.
+Content that is generated from data found in the PostgreSQL database are placed in the `WebContent/generated` directory.

 ## Building